structbinary/nodejs-ci/README.md

 # nodejs-es6-mocha

-This repro demonstrates how to implement a Nodejs project that uses ES6, Mocha, Chai, and Istanbul and atlast push code-coverage report to Sonar Qube.
+This repro demonstrates how to implement a Nodejs project that uses ES6, Mocha, Chai, and Istanbul and atlast publish code-coverage report to Sonar Qube.

 Please read my blog post here: